Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Additional results for the model

 \subsection{The intermediate saturation regime}

-The $uv$ model does not show the progressive sharpening, and late-time regimes (iii) and (iv) described in the main text.
-Hence, we can measure sharpness at the end of training to analyze how it is reduced upon increasing the learning rate and to compare with our results for the intermediate saturation regime in more complicated architectures.
+The $uv$ model trained on $(x, y) = (1, 0)$ does not show the progressive sharpening and late-time regimes (iii) and (iv) described in \Cref{section:introduction}.
+Hence, we can measure sharpness at the end of training to analyze how it is reduced upon increasing the learning rate and to compare it with the intermediate saturation regime results in \Cref{section:intermediate_saturation}.

 Figure \ref{fig:uv_sharpness_transition_appendix}(a) shows the normalized sharpness measured at $\tau=100$ steps for various widths.
 This behavior reproduces the results observed in the intermediate saturation regime in Section \ref{section:intermediate_saturation}.
-In particular, we can see stages (1) and (2), where $\lambda_\tau^H/\lambda_0^H$ starts off fairly independent of learning rate constant $c$, and then dramatically reduces when $c > 2$; stage (3), where $\lambda_\tau^H/\lambda_0^H$ plateaus at a small value as a function of $c$ is too close to the divergent phase in this model to be clearly observed.
+In particular, we can see stages (1) and (2), where $\nicefrac{\lambda_\tau^H}{\lambda_0^H} $ starts off fairly independent of learning rate constant $c$, and then dramatically reduces when $c > 2$; stage (3), where $\nicefrac{\lambda_\tau^H}{\lambda_0^H} $ plateaus at a small value as a function of $c$ is too close to the divergent phase in this model to be clearly observed.
 The corresponding derivatives of the averaged normalized sharpness, $\chi_\tau$, and $ \chi^\prime_\tau$, are shown in Figure \ref{fig:uv_sharpness_transition_appendix}(b, c).
 The vertical dashed lines denote $c_{crit}$ estimated for each width, using the maximum of $\chi_{\tau}^\prime$.
 We observe that $c_{crit} = 2$ for all widths.